RiahiAchraf/HrFlow/README.md

 4. **Usage:**
    - Use the search bar to find jobs by name
    - Filter jobs by category using the dropdown
-   - Sort jobs by various criteria using the sorting options ( created date, name and category )
+   - Sort jobs by various criteria using the sorting options ( created date, name, and category )
    - Re-order items by drag and drop
    - Reset filters using the reset button
    - Navigate between pages using the pagination